-Where a couple own a property jointly (with or without a mortgage), they may use their Wills to each gift their share in that property to (usually) their own children.
-To do so, they must first ensure that their property is owned as tenancy-in-common, which gives them each a share in the property to leave.
-Joint ownership normally means that the property will automatically pass to the survivor.
-This would leave the survivor in the unfortunate position of the sole owner, as described above.
+Where a couple owns a property jointly (with or without a mortgage), they may use their Wills to each gift their share in that property to (usually) their own children.
+To do so, they must first ensure that their property is owned as tenants-in-common rather than jointly.
+This gives them each a share in the property to bequeath as they wish.

 This means that should the surviving spouse or partner then need long term residential care, only half the property is owned by that spouse or partner.
-The half already given away is then protected from the local authority.
+The half already bequeathed is then protected from the Local Authority.

 Advantages Of A Care Fee Will

 - As long as both spouses/partners are alive, there is no change as nothing is given away at this stage.
 They are free to sell the property at any time, retaining complete control over it.

 - Should one spouse/partner need care at this stage, as long as the other spouse/partner remains living in the property, the local authority may not take its value into consideration in assessing the savings of the person needing residential care.
 The deceased’s share in the property is given to (usually) the children, so does not pass to the survivor.